mariahcoleno/french-language-learning-platform/french_learning_web_app/README.md

 - `app/templates/index.html`: Provides the user interface with input fields for text or audio, buttons to trigger analysis, and a section to display feedback results.
 - `tests/test_language_tool.py`: Contains unit tests for grammar-checking functionality (using language_tool_python).
 - `requirements.txt`: Lists all Python dependencies required to run the web app.
-- `input.wav`: A sample audio file containing example input.
+- `app/uploads/input.wav`: A sample audio file containing example input.

 ### Requirements
 - Python 3.10 (required for compatibility with specific library versions, e.g., Whisper, as some libraries may have issues with the system default Python 3.13).
 Check your version with: `python3 --version`.